karpurgauram/karpurgauram/README.md

 `— trika shaivism practitioner with globle presence, CREATOR, YOUTUBER, DJ, MUSIC GHOST-PRODUCER & rookie coder.`

 hail, noble seeker, and welcome to the sacred domain of [karpurgauram](https://karpurgauram.xyz/)! we, a humble fellowship of devotees & volunteers, walk the digital pilgrimage to unveil and immortalize the celestial wisdom of **trikaśāsan — kashmir shaivism** through the marvels of the machine age.

----

 ## 🌺 about me

 🎥 **youtuber**, **music producer**, **sound engineer**, **writer**, **editor**, and **rookie developer by betrayal** — reborn in code to carve digital temples of consciousness. i create content that bridges **metaphysics**, **music**, and **machine** — from *trika philosophy* to *electronic symphonies*. once, a musician. now, a dev forging web universes. when my coder vanished into void, i became the code.

-“**the one who has the highest desire doesn’t desire for anything else!**”  — Ｎａｇｋｕｍａｒ です [@karpurgauram]

 ### 🌐 digital sanctums